Azure/data-api-builder/docs/dab-cli.md

 ## CLI command line verbs and options

 ### **`init`**
-Initializes the runtime configuration for the Data API Builder runtime engine.
+Initializes the runtime configuration for the Data API builder runtime engine.
 It will create a new JSON file with the properties provided as options.

 **Syntax:** `dab init [options]`